Spoken Language and Text Corpora

 This is the story of a bird which can be seen in the country.

-The corpus collected in ANNIS consists of 38 stories which were originally transcribed in Toolbox.
+The corpus collected in ANNIS consists of 72 files which were originally transcribed in Toolbox.
+The corpus has 41,552 words.